-Patent Application Filing: The fourth step to patenting is patent application filing.
-Patent filing is the submitting of a complete and properly formatted patent application to the patent office.
+The fourth step to patenting is patent application filing.
+Patent application filing is the submitting of a complete and properly formatted patent application to the patent office.
 In addition to the proper forms, a complete and properly formatted patent application includes a specification (description, claims, and abstract) and drawings (if needed).
 You should also file an Information Disclosure Statement (IDS), preferably at the time of initial filing.
 Once filed (you’ll get a filing receipt), your invention is patent pending.

-Carson Patents can help file for patent protection for your invention.
+Our USPTO registered patent attorney can help file an application for patent protection for your invention.
 Also, the patent filing service is included in our patent writing costs for inventions we represent.
-Contact us to start the 5 steps to patent your invention or idea.
+Schedule a free patent consultation to get started.
 Read about who can be the patent applicant.

 Inventor Tip: Good searching is essential to proper application writing.
 Specifically, searching guides good claim writing by finding existing similar claims.
 Further, well written claims improve the protection the patent provides.Carson Patents®

 Application Filing Details

 For utility, plant, and design patents, the fourth step to patenting is patent application filing.
 After successfully filing a patent application, the invention becomes patent pending because the application is pending with the patent office.
 Filing is the submitting of a complete and properly formatted patent application to the patent office and paying the filing fee.
 In addition to the proper forms, a complete and properly formatted patent application includes four important documents: the claims, a specification, an abstract, and the drawings.
 Filing an invention’s patent application is conducted either online (electronically) or via postal mail.